William Waldorf Astor: Politics

-After some time practicing law, Astor thought he had found his true calling and an opportunity to make a name for himself outside of his family's fortune by entering the political realm.
+After some time practising law, Astor thought he had found his true calling and an opportunity to make a name for himself outside of his family's fortune by entering the political realm.
 In 1877, with his eyes set on the United States Congress, Astor entered New York City politics as a Republican.

 He was elected as a member of the New York State Assembly (New York Co., 11th D.) in 1878; and of the New York State Senate (10th D.) in 1880 and 1881.
 Astor was likely supported by the boss of the New York State Republican machine, Roscoe Conkling, with whom his family was involved.

-In 1880, the Maryland General Assembly voted to rename Beantown in Charles County Maryland "Waldorf" in honor of him.
+In 1880, the Maryland General Assembly voted to rename Beantown in Charles County, Maryland "Waldorf" in honor of him.

 In 1881, Astor was defeated by Roswell P. Flower as a candidate for the United States Congress.
 A second attempt at the seat also resulted in defeat.
 His shy nature could not handle the political attacks on his character.
 This was the end of his political career.
 The press used his political failures as fodder for harsh criticisms.

 In 1882, President Chester A. Arthur appointed Astor Minister to Italy, a post he held until 1885.
 He told Astor, "Go and enjoy yourself, my dear boy."
 While living in Rome, Astor developed a lifelong passion for art and sculpture.